 Supergirl: In the first season, flight looked a bit dodgy, especially during fight scenes.
 This improved in later seasons, likely due to the move to the CW.

 Played for laughs in the Elseworlds crossover.
 Barry and Oliver have switched lives, and everyone else thinks that they are each other.
 One of the first signs of this is a horribly photoshopped picture of Oliver with Iris (Barry's wife).

-The DVD release of Babylon 5 has awful-looking CGI.
+The show has awful-looking CGI on the DVD release.
 The series was shot widescreen with the intent to letterbox it for high definition broadcasts and DVD later (though it was broadcast in 4:3 originally).
 The creators intended to re-render all the CGI to match the DVD's letterbox presentation, but the models for the CGI were lost, so they had to resort to cropping the standard-def graphics.
 As a result, there is a noticeable drop in picture quality whenever there is a CGI element on screen.

-The video release was also veryobvious with its CGI, especially for the earlier seasons.
+The video release is also very obvious with its CGI, especially for the earlier seasons.
 Although this may have been an accurate demonstration of how it went when it was naturally broadcast.

 A minor example from the original run is Londo's "star laces", alien flowers he uses to woo his mistress, which look like fairy lights attached to beer can holders.